-While you may be unable to participate in your regular activities, it is important to try and remain physically active, carrying out exercises to maintain muscle strength, balance and flexibility.
-These can be done at home or in the garden if possible.
-You should avoid extended periods of sitting, reclining or lying while awake – for example getting up every hour and making a drink or doing some housework.
-There are lots of online resources including:
+Hopefully you will be getting back to some of your regular activities, although some activities remain online.
+Alongside this, it is important to try and remain physically active in your daily life - carrying out exercises to maintain muscle strength, balance and flexibility.
+These can be done in the house or, if possible, in the garden.
+You should avoid extended periods of sitting, reclining or lying while awake – for example get up every hour and make a drink or do some housework.
+All movement counts!

-Super Six home exercises to improve strength and balance
+- Super Six home exercises to improve strength and balance

 Reducing loneliness and social isolation

 It would be a good idea to check in with other older people you know as they may well be feeling the increased lack of contact.
 As well as connecting you with people you know, the internet can also be used to connect with others with the same interests.
-Citizens Online have produced a useful list of resources to help people stay in touch, including how to get set up on Skype, WhatsApp and Facebook.
+Citizens online have produced a useful list of resources to help people stay in touch, including how to get set up on Skype, WhatsApp and Facebook.
 If technology isn’t a strong point, why not ask someone to help you.